dangtrinhnt/gdm/README.md

 ##### + 12/19/2013:

-+ Not use "'me' in owners" query when searching for children files of shared files
++ Not use "'me' in owners" query when searching for children files of shared folders

 ##### + 12/18/2013: